odotee/mastodon/README.md

 ### Enable Custom Features
 To enable the new custom features, please add the necessary configurations first according to the file end of `.env.production.sample`.

-The translation backend is [here](https://github.com/mashirozx/google-translate-server) and the Docker image [here](https://hub.docker.com/r/mashirozx/google-translate-server), see `docker-compose.yml`.

 **This project added the Chinese words segmentation support in ElasticSearch, please use this [ElasticSearch image](https://github.com/mashirozx/elasticsearch-cnplugin).
 Using the original version of ElasticSearch Engine may goes into error.**